KKarani1/Ansible/README.md

 3) Store the password of the admin Windows user in the ansible vault
 4) Store the output of the ansible vault in the windows.yml file under /etc/ansible/group_vars
 5) Write the password of the ansible vault in the open_vault.txt file
-6) create ssh keys for the Linux admin machine
+6) Create ssh keys for the Linux admin machine
-7) copy the ssh keys onto the host Linux machines
+7) Copy the ssh keys onto the host Linux machines
-8) check that the Linux admin machine can connect to the host machines using "ansible -m ping linux" and "ansible -m win_ping windows"
+8) Check that the Linux admin machine can connect to the host machines using "ansible -m ping linux" and "ansible -m win_ping windows"
 9) Run chocolatey-install.yml playbook using the command "ansible-playbook /etc/ansible/playbooks/chocolatey-install.yml" (customize this file and all subsequent .yml files to your liking.
 For me, it includes Chocolately, Chocolatey GUI, and packages)
 10) Run update-all.yml playbook using the command "ansible-playbook /etc/ansible/playbooks/update-all.yml" (Windows computers will automatically restart and reconnect to check in, if needed for OS updates)
 11) Run win-reboot.yml playbook using the command "ansible-playbook /etc/ansible/playbooks/win-reboot.yml" to restart all Windows computers (good idea after updates)